Transport-based initial conditions for heavy-ion collisions at finite densities: Model Description

 Compared to the Gaussian kernel, the covariant smearing kernel poses greater numerical challenges.
 The Lorentz contraction, particularly for fast-moving hadrons in the source terms, can amplify numerical inaccuracies arising from the finite spatial and rapidity spacing of the hydrodynamic grid.
 This effect can be especially significant for the evolution of conserved charges.
 Figure~\ref{fig:gamma_hist} shows the probability distribution of the Lorentz factor $\gamma$ in the covariant kernel~\eqref{eq:K_covariant} for three different $\sqrt{s_{\rm NN}}$ values, obtained from a single Au+Au collision event at $b=0$.
 In rare cases, $\gamma$ can reach values as large as $\sim 100$, resulting in a pronounced contraction of the source term.
 In practice, we find that the impacts from these fast-moving hadrons are small on the global charge conservation during hydrodynamic evolution.
 In our simulations, we employ grid spacings of $\Delta\eta_s = 0.1$ and $\Delta x = \Delta y = 0.2\;\mathrm{fm}$, which yield a relative uncertainty per hydrodynamic step of $\mathcal{O}(10^{-4})$ for $N_B$ and $N_Q$, while the absolute uncertainty for $N_S$ is of the same order.

 The hydrodynamic equation of motion in Eqns.~\eqref{eq:EM_cons} and \eqref{eq:charge_cons} are solved together with an equation of state \textsc{neos-4D} based on lattice QCD and hadron resonance gas at finite densities~\cite{Monnai:2024pvy, Monnai:2025nyg}.
+This approach assumes that the system reaches chemical equilibrium at $\tau_0$.
+We leave the exploration of dynamical chemical equilibration for future work.
 The complete 4-dimensional dependence for pressure on local energy density and three types of conserved charges, $P(e, n_B, n_Q, n_S)$, enables the independent propagation of net baryon, electric charge, and strangeness inside the QCD fluid.
 We consider viscous effects, namely shear and bulk viscosity, in fluid dynamic evolution.
 The shear stress tensor and bulk viscous pressure are evolved with the Denicol-Niemi-Molnar-Rischke (DNMR) theory~\cite{Denicol:2012cn, Denicol:2014vaa}.
 The specific shear and bulk viscosity are parametrized as

 where $T_\mathrm{peak} = 0.17\,\mathrm{GeV} - 0.15\;\mathrm{GeV}^{-1} \mu_B^2$ denotes the temperature at which the bulk viscosity peaks.
 The widths of the Gaussian profile are $T_{\mathrm{width},<} = 0.01$~GeV for $T < T_\mathrm{peak}$ and $T_{\mathrm{width},>} = 0.08$~GeV for $T > T_\mathrm{peak}$.
 We use $\zeta_0 = 0.1$ for the peak value of bulk viscosity, and set the shear viscosity parameters to $\eta_0 = 0.08$, $b = 2$, $\mu_{B,0} = 0.6$~GeV, and $a = 0.7$~\cite{Pihan:2023dsb, Pihan:2024lxw}.
 We do not introduce explicit dependencies of the QGP's specific viscosity on $\mu_S$ and $\mu_Q$.
 In this work, we do not consider the diffusion effects on multiple conserved charge currents and leave the full model development for future work.